 Multistage sampling

-As with cluster sampling, we select $c$ of $C$ clusters, but now instead of sampling all units in each cluster, we take a random sample.
+As with cluster sampling, we select of clusters, but now instead of sampling all units in each cluster, we take a random sample.
 Most large surveys carried out this way.

 Advantages: